 IX.
-Many Camp Patriotic Instructors have failed to forward to their Division Patriotic Instructors Form 50-due December 31st, 1918.
-Camp Commanders will attend to this matter without further notice and see that said reports are forwarded without delay.
-Division Patriotic Instructors and Division Commanders should give this personal attention and make every effort to obtain these reports at once.
+Many Camp Patriotic Instructors have failed to forward to their Division Patriotic Instructors Form 50 December 31st, 1918.
+Camp Commanders will attend to this matter without further notice and see that said report warded without delay.
+Division Patriotic Instructors and Division Commanders should be this personal attention and make every effort to obtain the reports at once.

-As soon as possible Division Patriotic Instructors will consolidate their Camp returns and report on Form 51 to National Patriotic Instructor Frank McCrillis, 500 Henry Building, Portland, Oregon.
+As soon as possible Division Patriotic Instructors will consolidate their Camp retuiner report on Form 51 to National Patriotic Instructoring McCrillis, 500 Henry Building, Portland, Oregon.

-SONS OF VETERANS AUXILIARIES.
+SONS OF VETERANS AUXILIARIES,

-X. It is earnestly recommended that all Camps not having attached thereto Sons of Veterans Auxiliaries organize same and assist this splendid Association of Patriotic women in the work they perform for the benefit of Camps and our Order.
+X It is earnestly recommended that all Camps not having attached thereto Sons of Veterans Auxiliaries organize same and assist this splendid Association of Patriotic women in the work they perform for the benefit of Camps and our Order.